Introduction to Online Control: Reinforcement Learning

 \subsection{A Classical Example: Bubbo's World}

-Before diving into the formalism of reinforcement learning, we start with a classical example from the text of Russel \& Norvig \cite{norvig2002modern}.
-In this example, a robot starts in the bottom leftmost square, and its goal is to reach the $+1$ reward.
+Before diving into the formalism, we start with a classical example from the text of \ifarxiv Russel and Norvig \fi \citet{norvig2002modern}.
+In this example, a robot starts in the bottom-left square, and its goal is to reach the terminal state with reward $+1$.
+The square marked $-1$ is also terminal, but undesirable.
+The block `X' represents an obstacle through which the robot cannot travel.

-In this example, the robot has controls that allow it to move left / right / forward / backward.
-The controls, however, are not reliable, and with $0.8$ probably the robot moves to wherever it intends.
-With the remaining $0.2$ probability the robot moves sideways, $0.1$ probability to each side.
+The robot can choose to move left, right, up, or down.
+However, the controls are noisy.
+With probability $0.8$, the robot moves in the intended direction; with the remaining probability $0.2$, it moves sideways, with probability $0.1$ to each side.

-Notice that the Markovian assumption clearly holds for this simple example.
-What is an optimal solution to this example?
-A solution concept for a reinforcement learning problem is a mapping from state to action.
-This mapping is called a ``policy", and it depends on both the structure of the problem as well as on the rewards.
+Notice that the Markovian assumption clearly holds in this example.
+Once the robot's current square and chosen action are specified, the distribution of the next square and the immediate reward no longer depend on the earlier history.

+A solution to this problem is a mapping from states to actions.
+Such a mapping is called a \emph{policy}.
+The best policy depends not only on the transition structure but also on how rewards are assigned.
+To connect the example to the discounted infinite-horizon formalism used later in the chapter, it is convenient to model terminal states as absorbing states: entering the upper terminal state yields reward $+1$, entering the lower terminal state yields reward $-1$, and thereafter the process remains in that terminal state with reward $0$.

-For example, if the rewards elsewhere are slightly negative, Bubbo wants to reach the terminal state with a persistent $+1$ reward, as given in the following figure.
+For example, if the reward for each non-terminal step is mildly negative, say $-0.04$, then Bubbo prefers to steer toward the $+1$ terminal while avoiding the risk of falling into the $-1$ terminal, as in Figure~\ref{fig:bubbo-3}.

-On the other hand, if the rewards are very negative, Bubbo just wants to reach any terminal state as soon as possible, as in the following.
+Conversely, if the step cost is very negative, then Bubbo prefers to terminate the episode as quickly as possible, even at the risk of ending in the $-1$ terminal.
+This leads to a different optimal policy, as in Figure~\ref{fig:bubbo-negative}.

-We proceed to describe a formal model for capturing this and any other reinforcement learning problem.
+We next describe a formal model that captures this and many other reinforcement-learning problems.